openmediavault/openmediavault-docs/prerequisites.rst

  display GUI    lighdm,xdm..
-Desktop install    **Conflicts, any will be deinstalled** network man    netplan.io      Networking         network is managed by |omv| with netplan ssh server     ssh             Remote access      any configuration will be managed mbs server     samba           Shared drives      any configuration will be managed quota man      quota           Quota manage       any configuration will be managed
+Desktop install    **Conflicts, any will be deinstalled** network man    netplan.io      Networking         network is managed by |omv| with netplan ssh server     ssh             Remote access      any configuration will be managed smb server     samba           Shared drives      any configuration will be managed quota man      quota           Quota manage       any configuration will be managed
 =============  ==============  =================  ==========================================

 The device boot (BOOT)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-|omv| will install on any kind of boot device and this will relies on the
-operating system that is Debian.
-The downloable ISO image ready to use from the oficial web page only supports at the moment amd64 with BIOS mode boot.
+The boot type and its support is determined by the Debian operating system which supports BIOS, UEFI, PXE, UBOOT and many others, the configurations of these depend on the installation of the operating system and once done the |omv| can be installed without problems.

+However the downloadable and ready-to-use ISO image from the official |omv| website only supports AMD64 with BIOS mode boot at the moment.
+If you want to have |omv| on other computers with another boot type/mode you should install Debian first and then manually the |omv| can be installed without problems.

+**Supported Debian OS versions can be checked in the** :doc:`releases section </releases>`.

-The System drive storage (SDS)
+The system drive storage (SDS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Any brand of storage disk will be supported as long as it is supported by the Debian operating system version, since it is where |omv| system resides and runs, which is Debian GNU/Linux, check it at the :doc:`releases section </releases>`.

 The system storage disk will be fully managed and taken over by the |omv| after installed.
-Any brand is supported as is also supported by the Debian system.
-For Flash Drive type storage devices as well as solid state drives being used as system storage drives please refer to the last section for technical details.

-In case of the official ISO instalation, will automatically partition the system storage disk drive into 3 partitons.
+In case of the official ISO installation, will automatically partition the system storage disk drive into 3 partitons.
 Consult the next table for.

 In case of a manual installation on a previous Debian operating system, this **drive must have at least two partitions**.
 Consult the next table for.

 ============  ==========  ===========  =======================================
  Partition     Min size    Best size    Mandatory
 ============  ==========  ===========  =======================================
- ``/boot``      256Mib      500Mib      Optional, partition used to boot ``/``           4Gi        120Gib      Yes, the partition were system install ``swap``       100Mib      16Gib       Yes, the partition for virtual ram
+ ``/boot``      256Mib      500Mib      Optional, partition used to boot ``/``           4Gi        120GiB      Yes, the partition were system install ``swap``       100Mib      16GiB       Yes, the partition for virtual ram
 ============  ==========  ===========  =======================================

 The Data drive storage (DDS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The data storage disk will be partially managed by the |omv| after installed, and only in customized installation can be a partiton of the same system drive storage.
+The data storage disk will be partially managed by the |omv| after installation, and only in customized installation can be a partiton of the same system drive storage.